$284,041Average Value$218Average Price per Sq Ft19Homes For Sale

 Richmond public schools

 Neighborhood kids are served by schools in the Richmond Public Schools system.
-Many go to Overby-Sheppard Elementary between preschool and fifth grade, Henderson Middle between sixth and eighth grade and John Marshall High School between ninth and 12th.
-The elementary and middle school both earned C-minus grades from Niche in 2023.
-That same year, John Marshall High earned a C. The high school, which is known today as “the joy and pride of Northside,” has served young scholars in Richmond since 1909.
+Many go to Overby-Sheppard Elementary through fifth grade, Henderson Middle between sixth and eighth grade and John Marshall High School between ninth and 12th.
+Overby-Sheppard earns a C-minus from Niche and Henderson earns a C. John Marshall High earns a B-minus.
+The high school, which is known today as “the joy and pride of Northside,” has served young scholars in Richmond since 1909.
 Niche ranks John Marshall High in the top 200 best high schools for athletes in the state, reflecting high engagement and dedication to a range of sports, including football, basketball, tennis and wrestling.

 Henderson Middle serves Highland Park students in 6th- 8th grades.